-If you do not see this, it needs to be enabled on your FlashArray–reach out to Pure support to have this done.
+If you do not see this, it needs to be enabled on your FlashArray– follow this KB to enable it (you must be logged into view).

 ESXi Host Configuration

-The first configuration step is to enabled NVMe-oF on your ESXi host(s).
+- The first configuration step is to enable NVMe-oF on your ESXi host(s).
 In this environment, I have a cluster that has two hosts, each with supported NVMe-oF/FC HBAs:

-With some earlier NVMe HBA drivers, when you click on Storage Adapters there will be no listing for controllers, namespaces, etc. This is because the NVMe "feature" driver is not enabled by default.
+With some earlier NVMe HBA drivers, when you click on Storage Adapters, there isn't a listing for controllers, namespaces, etc. This is because the NVMe "feature" driver is not enabled by default.

 esxcli system module parameters set -m lpfc -p "lpfc_enable_fc4_type=3"

 esxcfg-module -s "ql2xnvmesupport=1" qlnativefc

 Ensure that your installed HBA driver version supports NVMe-FC by checking the VMware Compatability Guide for a feature called IO Device NVMe/FC.
 If the currently installed driver does not have this listed, you will need to install a version that does.